NixOS/nix.dev/source/tutorials/nix-language.md

 This expression is also a function that takes an attribute set as an argument.
 It returns an attribute set.
 The argument must at least have the attributes `config` and `pkgs`.
-The returned attribute set contains a nested attribute set `environment` with an attribute `systemPackages`.
+The returned attribute set contains an attribute `imports` and a nested attribute set `environment` with an attribute `systemPackages`.
+`imports` is a list with one element: a path to a file next to this Nix file, called `hardware-configuration.nix`.
+(Note: it is not the impure built-in `import`, but a regular attribute name!)
 `systemPackages` will evaluate to a list with one element: the `git` attribute of the `pkgs` set.
+The `config` argument is not used.

 (This example is a NixOS configuration.)